What is Pharmacology

-The treatment – in the majority of cases comes in the form of a prescription.
-A script for medication is frequently the recommended treatment or at least part of the therapy recommended by the clinician for treating the diagnosed disease or condition.
+In a majority of cases, treatment comes in the form of a prescription.
+A prescription for medication is frequently the recommended treatment or at least part of the therapy recommended by the clinician for treating the diagnosed disease or condition.

-Even other disciplines like for instance anesthesia where an in depth knowledge of drugs is of utmost importance to administer a safe anesthetic to your patients.
-See: A Difficult Day in Theater
+Even other disciplines, such as anesthesia, an in depth knowledge of drugs is of utmost importance to administer a safe anesthetic to your patients.
+See: A Difficult Day in Theater.

 Fundamentals of Clinical Pharmacology